epicollect/epi-collect/FAQ.md

 Sign up to the mailing list.
 Note - subscriptions to this mailing list are completely independent of submitted data.
 There is no way we can associate submitted data with your email address.
 <br/>
 <br/>
 Before your data is handed off to a researcher, we send an email to the mailing list introducing the researcher and what their goals with the data are.
 By this point, all location data is anonymized.
-Still, we provide a 24 hour window for tracers to log in and remove their data before it is handed off to the researcher.
+Still, we provide a 24 hour window for users to log in and remove their data before it is handed off to the researcher.
 <br/>
 <br/>
-Once the data is given to the researcher, we check in with the researcher and share their updates with the community.
+Once the data is given to the researcher, we check in with the researcher, and share their progress with the community.
 </details>

 <details>